KandasaniVyshnavif4/DataAnalytics/README.md

 Download  a data set
 load the data in the Excel sheet  using " DATA " ->  file/csv  -> load
 the data is loaded in the sheet.
+We make the use of power Query editor, It provides more functionalty for manupulating the data